alphagov/govuk-developer-docs/source/manual/2nd-line-drills.html.md

 Ensure you know how to communicate with your 2nd line colleagues if Slack is unavailable.
 See "[If Slack is unavailable](https://docs.google.com/document/d/144y8c2Ly-kG3JQkRitpBSIN3DrxLnPSmLDezEZRMGi4/edit#heading=h.15tbsnb0xhwp)" for details.

-## Drill scaling up number of workers

-In preparation for a spike in traffic, you can increase the number of unicorn workers for an app.

-Pick an application (e.g. `smartanswers`) and drill scaling up the number of workers, by following [scale unicorn workers](/manual/scale-unicorn-workers.html).

-Note that you'll need to edit the `integration.yaml` file, not the `production.yaml` file as described in the docs above.
-And instead of merging to `main`, just build your branch directly to Integration.
-When you're done drilling, re-deploy the previous release and delete your branch.

 ## Drill special deployment conditions